TheOdinProject/curriculum/web_development_101/installations/prerequisites.md

 Here are some tips to help you get started in a virtual environment:

 * All your work should happen in the VM.
 You will install everything you need for coding, including your text editor, Ruby, and Rails inside the VM.
-Your VM also comes with a web browser pre-installed.
+The linux installation inside of your VM also comes with a web browser pre-installed.

 * To install software on your VM, you will follow the Linux installation instructions from inside the Xubuntu VM.